olofk/fusesoc/README.md

 ### Quick start

-To check if FuseSoC is working, and to get an initial feeling for how FuseSoC works, you can try to simulate a simple hardware design from our core libray.
+To check if FuseSoC is working, and to get an initial feeling for how FuseSoC works, you can try to simulate a simple hardware design from our core library.

 First, create and enter an empty workspace